PacificDevelopment/JobSite/README.md

 ### Collaboration
-Pull requests are welcome.
+Pull requests are welcomed.
 For major changes, please open an issue first to discuss proposed improvements.

 ### Sponsor
+Our team

 ### Adding new features or fixing bugs